sbrl/Pepperminty-Wiki/README.md

 If you do create a module, I'd love to hear about it.
 Even better, [send a pull request](https://github.com/sbrl/Pepperminty-Wiki/pulls/new)!

 ## Real World Usage
 None yet!
-Contact me or [open an issue](//github.com/sbrl/Pepperminty-Wiki/issues/new) and tell me about where you are using Pepperminty Wiki and I will add you to this section!
+Contact me or [open an issue](//github.com/sbrl/Pepperminty-Wiki/issues/new) and tell me about where you are using Pepperminty Wiki and I'll add you to this section!

 ## Todo
 Here's a list of things that I want to add at some point (please feel free to [send a pull request](//github.com/sbrl/Pepperminty-Wiki/pulls) and help out!).